 Many health professionals recommend an inpatient treatment centers such as North Tampa to allow men and women with opiate addictions to begin stabilization and therapeutic methods of healing.
 Inpatient treatment for opiate addiction has been shown to be one of the most effective forms of intervention available.
 Rehab centers provide you with the encouragement, guidance, and comfort needed to continue to be successful in your recovery.
 Continued recovery will depend on sustained mental health treatment, learning better coping strategies, and making better life decisions.

 At North Tampa Behavioral Health, we use an eclectic approach to treatment that stems from the belief that successful recovery involves effective case management and stabilization.
 All of our rehab is specifically designed to ensure that you feel supported and comfortable throughout your stay as you work toward your recovery goals.
 From the moment you come to us, you will receive nothing but the respect and dignity you deserve.
 Our goal is to make you feel secure, not only in your recovery, but in all areas of your life.

 We take into account all aspects of the individual as we help you create a rehab plan designed specifically for your needs.
 The treatment team at North Tampa will work closely with you from the very beginning, laying out agreed-upon goals to meet throughout each step of your treatment.

-Types of Therapy We Use to Treat Opiate Addiction
+Types of Therapy We Use to Treat Opiate Abuse and Addiction